A tastefully furnished period house (built around 1900), in a quiet cul-de-sac, two miles from the city centre.

-I provide a full guide book on Dublin, including map, information about day trips to Glendalough, Galway and the Cliffs of Moher, Cork and Belfast.
-I can help with planning your time in Dublin, and I also assist in planning travel around Ireland.
+I also have an information pack on Dublin, including map, city guide and information on day trips to Glendalough, Galway and the Cliffs of Moher, Cork, and Belfast.

 Hair dryer / Docking station / WiFi / on street visitor parking.

-Please be mindful of security and remember to double lock the front door when leaving the house.
-The door should also be locked at night.
+I would ask guests to be mindful of the security of the house - to ensure that the hall door is double locked when leaving the house, and the door should also be double locked at night.

-If you open windows, please close them before leaving the house.
+If you open any windows, please close them before leaving the house.

-Please refrain from putting luggage on the beds - luggage racks are provided in the bedrooms.
+Please refrain from putting luggage on the beds - a luggage rack is provided in the bedrooms.

-This is my home, and I enjoy it, and I hope you will too.
+This is my home, I enjoy and I hope you will too.